darkhaniop/pve-multiexec/README.md

 # pve-multiexec

+> Renaming note (`pve-drop-guest-caches` -> `pve-multiexec`): Initially created as a way to execute `drop_caches` on a subset of guest VMs to quickly free-up non-essential RAM usage on a PVE node to allow launching Memory-heavy workloads (temporary RAM underprovisioning).
+> Then, it was turned into a more generic tool to execute commands on multiple guests and renamed to `pve-multiexec`.

 A simple utility that provides a RESTful API for batch execting commands in Proxmox VE quest VMs with `qemu-quest-agent` (e.g., `drop_caches` in non-essential guests).

 ## Running a Dev Server